unusual-circumstances/office-weather/docs/developer-log.md

 I also have been noticing a lot of crashes with fairly benign actions in my version of Blender, which was something like 3.0.2, so I uninstalled that version and installed the latest version of Blender: Blender 3.5.1.
 Hopefully this version is a lot more stable!
 I'm feeling a bit defeated after having all my work crash, but I will quickly describe some of the things I need to learn more about / things I was learning while creating the picture frame:

-1. Drawing with Bezier Curves - lots of things to learn.
+1. [x] Drawing with Bezier Curves - lots of things to learn.
 I found that the shortcut `ctrl + v` is your friend here.
-2. Joining geometry - connecting vertexes and edges.
+2. [x] Joining geometry - connecting vertexes and edges.
 Not really sure how do do this properly.
-3. UV Unwrapping / UV Mapping - I do not understand this in the slightest!
+3. [o] UV Unwrapping / UV Mapping - I do not understand this in the slightest!
-4. Materials versus textures, and the shading editor.
+4. [o] Materials versus textures, and the shading editor.
 This stuff completely confounds me.
-5. Marking an object as an asset.
+5. [o] Marking an object as an asset.
 That crashed my program on Blender 3.0.2, so hopefully 3.5.1 doesn't do that.

 That's all for now.
 I might dive back into Blender later tonight.

+## Dev Log 3 - May 29, 2023

+I successfully created a picture frame and added one of the art images to it.
+It looks pretty cool.
+However, I was not able to successfully create the picture frame as an asset that behaved in the way I wanted to.
+I could stick the picture to a wall and it orients correctly, but only on walls that are aligned with the x-axis in blender.
+Walls that are aligned with the y-axis caused the asset placement to rotate counter-clockwise 90 degrees in the wrong direction.

+This problem continues to persist, and I even created a Reddit post asking for some help on how to fix the issue.
+No useful advice has been provided to date.
+I think wall placement behaving in unexpected ways actually made me discouraged with this project, and I took a couple days off.
+I'm back at it though, since I need to push forward and start working on what the nft asset itself is going to be.

+An NFT is essentially a receipt on a blockchain, that usually points to an image or other piece of media.
+The other piece of media can be stored on a server or in some other way, such as being stored on the IPFS (the Inter-Planetary File System).
+Most NFTs are stored on IPFS, because that is a decentralized and immutable way of storing media that will allow said media to persist and not be subjec to the whims of some centralized entity.

+There are many services that streamline the process of using IPFS, but the two I am most familiar with and that are mentioned in the Stargaze docs, as well as mentioned in other NFT platform docs are as follows:

+- Pinata Cloud

+- NFT Storage

+I also need to make this log into a webpage that is easily sharable, so people can read this and see what I'm up to and potentially contribute code or other ideas and suggestions.
+For now I'm going ask ChatGPT to make a choie for me - which it recommended Github Pages.
+According to ChatGPT, I should create a Github Pages branch called `gh-pages` then use that branch to commit my dev-logs so that they can be easily formatted as a webpage.